 Bromsgrove District Council sits within the West Midlands.
 It has a population of 96,000 over an area of 84 square miles.
 It has 45,000 homes and businesses and 31 Councillors over 30 Wards.
-All out elections will take place in May 2023.

 The District has an above-average number of over 60s, with concentrations of people in several smaller towns and villages.
 Many residents commute to Birmingham, but despite that it has the highest percentage of business start-ups in England.
 It has isolated areas of deprivation and high median income levels.